 Nissan Navara review

-The Nissan Navara ticks the right boxes for the latest breed of image-conscious pick-up buyers
+Chunky looks and robust practicality mean the Nissan Navara ticks the right boxes for image-conscious pick-up buyers

 Our choice: Navara 2.5 dCi Tekna manual